stefaniebutland/stefaniebutland/content/talk/2019-rladies-seattle/index.md

 # math: true

 publishDate: "2019-05-22T00:00:00Z"

-slides: example
-summary: A talk about starting to learn R by listening to R-Ladies, rOpenSci, and the broader R world.
+summary: A talk for R-Ladies Seattle and FredHutch about starting to learn R by listening to R-Ladies, rOpenSci, and the broader R world.
 tags: []
 title: rOpenSci Community Manager Joins Her Community
 url_code: ""